ArtechRobotics/p-net/doc/additional_linux_details.rst

    ExecStartPre=/usr/bin/sleep 0.3

-If the P-Net application fails to connect to snmpd, a message "Warning: Failed to connect to the agentx master agent" will be written to the P-Net sample app log file every 15 seconds.
+If the p-net application fails to connect to snmpd, a message "Warning: Failed to connect to the agentx master agent" will be written to the p-net sample app log file every 15 seconds.